-Reducing avoidable rehospitalizations among seniorsJune 13th, 2011 in Health /
+Reducing avoidable rehospitalizations among seniorsJune 13, 2011 in Medicine & Health / Health

 The rehospitalization of senior patients within 30 days of discharge from a skilled nursing facility (SNF) has risen dramatically in recent years, at an estimated annual cost of more than $17 billion.
 A new study from Hebrew Rehabilitation Center (HRC), an affiliate of Harvard Medical School, demonstrates improvements in discharge disposition following a three-pronged intervention that combines standardized admission templates, palliative care consultations, and root-cause-analysis conferences.

 The study, published in the June issue of the Journal of the American Geriatrics Society, compared patients' discharge disposition from HRC's Recuperative Services Unit (RSU) in Boston, a skilled nursing facility, before and after implementation of the intervention.
 The rate of patient rehospitalization fell from 16.5 percent to 13.3 percent, a drop of nearly 20 percent.
 Discharges to home increased from 68.6 percent to 73.0 percent, and discharges to long-term care dropped to 11.5 percent from 13.8 percent.